open-metabridge-foundation/protocol/rfc/openmeta-bridge-protocol.md

 To perform the *High level (online) verification*, the user follows the subsequent steps:

 (1) Read the public key *pk_o* from the tag
-(2) Query the ledger by *pk_o* in order to obtain a list of associated certificates (3) Request a list of brands from the ledger
+(2) Query the ledger by *pk_o* in order to obtain claiming transaction artifacts (3) Get a list of brands from a suitable source (ledger, external webserver, ...)
 (4) Verify the received certificates against the list of brands

 To perform the *Medium level (offline) verification*, the user follows the subsequent steps: